jklm264/My-Forensics-Notes/Windows_Forensics/Windows_Beginnings.md

 ### Registry Artifacts

+* If a conflict between HKLM and HKCU, Windows loads from HKCU.
 * ComDlg32 - for recent paths in programs.
 Ex: MSWord recent docs
 * RecentDocs - will usually be lnk files
 * RunMRU - in regedit, more easibly readable